wirshingh/Run-sharkmer-on-Hydra-loop/README.md

 -s, this commnd has the variable ${SAMPLE} which will be each sample ID name listed in the "sharkmer_samples.txt" file.
 This command can be left alone.

--o, output directories will be created for each sample ID and end with "sharkmer_output".
+-o, output directories will be created for each sample ID and end with "_sharkmer_output".
 This can be left alone or modified if desired.

 --pcr, for this command enter the forward and reverse primers sequences, the expected length of the PCR sequence (overestimate the length), and the name of the primer set.
 #### Note